 Ronto Roasters specializes in a roasted pork and sausage wrap.
 The real highlight of this spot, though, is just the area around the stand itself.
 There’s a gigantic roaster—about as big as the counter itself—operated by a droid.

 Ronto Roasters is at one end of the market.
 The roaster is difficult to miss in the land.
+We highly recommend taking a quick minute to enjoy the droid operating the roaster.
+The entire area is beautifully detailed.

 Kat Saka’s Kettle